vikasdfghjl/bunkrd/README.md

   - Average download speed across all files
   - Number of files skipped (already downloaded)

+### Dynamic Thread Scaling

+The concurrent download feature now includes intelligent thread scaling:

+- Automatically determines optimal number of threads based on:
+  - Available CPU cores and current system load
+  - Memory usage and availability
+  - Network performance and connection speed
+  - Download success rates and error patterns
+- Dynamically adjusts thread count during downloads:
+  - Increases threads on powerful machines with fast connections
+  - Reduces threads when system resources are constrained
+  - Scales down when errors or timeouts are detected
+  - Provides real-time feedback about thread adjustments
+- Benefits of dynamic scaling:
+  - Better performance on high-end systems
+  - More reliable downloads on resource-constrained devices
+  - Automatic adaptation to changing network conditions
+  - Improved success rates by reducing concurrency when needed

 ### Failed Download Tracking

 To prevent the tool from repeatedly attempting to download problematic files: